rolinmb/investing/README.md

 # investing
- This repo contains miscellanious financial code projects
+ This repo contains miscellanious financial code projects.

- Using Python, the AlphaVantage API,
- Pandas, and Matplotlib libraries.
+ Using Python along with the AlphaVantage API, Pandas, and Matplotlib libraries.

  By Rolin Blake